Data Types and Type Conversion

 - Integer (

-): represents positive or negative whole numbers like 3 or -512. - Floating point number (
+int): represents positive or negative whole numbers like 3 or -512. - Floating point number (

-): represents real numbers like 3.14159 or -2.5. - Character string (usually called “string”,
+float): represents real numbers like 3.14159 or -2.5. - Character string (usually called “string”,

-): text.- Written in either single quotes or double quotes (as long as they match).
+str): text.- Written in either single quotes or double quotes (as long as they match).

 - The quote marks aren’t printed when the string is displayed.

-to find the type of a value.
+Use the built-in function type to find the type of a value.

 - Use the built-in function

-to find out what type a value has. - Works on variables as well.
+typeto find out what type a value has. - Works on variables as well.

 - But remember: the value has the type — the variable is just a label.